dharshiyan/Multiclass-Spam-and-Phishing-Message-Detection-/README.md

+# InboxSentinel

-# 📧 Multiclass Spam and Phishing Message Detection using NLP and Machine Learning ( InboxSentinel )
+### Multiclass Spam & Phishing Message Detection using Natural Language Processing and Machine Learning

+> An end-to-end Machine Learning solution that classifies SMS and text messages into **Ham**, **Spam**, and **Phishing** using NLP techniques and Logistic Regression.

+---

 ## 📌 Project Overview